gigapi/duckdb-gigapi-extension/README.md

 # GigAPI DuckDB Extension

-This extension provides a table function `gigapi()` that allows querying time-series data indexed by GigAPI's Redis-based metadata backend.
+This extension provides transparent, metadata-driven query acceleration for time-series data indexed by GigAPI's Redis-based backend.

 ## Overview

-The `gigapi` extension works by intercepting a SQL query, parsing it to identify the target measurement (table), and then querying a Redis instance to discover the underlying data files (e.g., Parquet files on S3).
-It then rewrites the SQL query to read directly from these files, abstracting the data location from the user.
+The `gigapi` extension works by seamlessly intercepting SQL queries.
+When a query is made against a table, the extension first checks a Redis instance to see if a GigAPI index exists for that table.

+- If an index is found, the extension dynamically rewrites the query to read the specific data files (e.g., Parquet files on S3) relevant to the query's time range and other filters.
+- If no index is found, the query is passed on to DuckDB's default planner, allowing you to work with regular tables as usual.

+This provides a powerful query acceleration layer without changing how you write your SQL.

 ## Configuration